liamcosgrove30/EdiNapSoftwareMethodsGroupA/reports/report1.md

-# All the countries in the world organised bylargest population to smallest
+# All the countries in the world organised by largest population to smallest

 | Code | Name | Continent | Region | Population | Capital |
 | :--- | :--- | :--- | :--- | :--- | :--- |